 Pronounced Sow-en, Samhain is an ancient Celtic Fire Festival.
 The Celts regarded October 31st as the end of summer and celebrated New Year on November 1st - following a lunar calendar the festivities always began at sundown on the evening before.

 It is now known outside of pagan circles as “Halloween”, a corruption of “All Hallows Eve”.
-The festivity is now so disconnected from its original meaning that most people don’t know why they go “trick or treating” (it stems from the tradition of leaving food on the doorstep for our dead ancestors), or why people dress up as all manner of ghosts, ghouls, witches and demons.
+The festival is now so disconnected from its original meaning that most people don’t know why they go “trick or treating” (it stems from the tradition of leaving food on the doorstep for our dead ancestors), or why people dress up as all manner of ghosts, ghouls, witches and demons.
 The Celts burned great bonfires on this eve – these sacred fires were seen as a cleansing of the old year, bringing in the New Year to start with a clean slate.
-Costumes were donned and dancing took place around the fire, these costumes were worn to honour the dead and allow them to be released from the earth – this time of year is also known as “The day of the dead” in many cultures, particularly Spanish speaking ones who celebrate “Dia de los muertes” on November 1st.
+This time of year is also known as “The day of the dead” in many cultures, particularly Spanish speaking ones who celebrate “Dia de los muertes” on November 1st.
 Ghoulish costumes were worn in the hope they would fool the malevolent spirits who might also cross over into the land of the living and cause havoc!
-And finally, special attire was worn to honour the Celtic Gods and Goddesses, giving thanks for the abundance of the harvest and to welcome their blessing for the coming year.
+Special attire was also worn to honour the Celtic Gods and Goddesses, giving thanks for the abundance of the harvest and to welcome their blessing for the coming year.

 Where Has the Green Man Gone?